lolli42/dbdoctor/README.md

 a field in some broken way, dbdoctor may create hazard by suggesting delete or updates of all rows.

-There are further scenarios dbdoctor can not deal with: For example, if some extension declares a table soft-delete-aware by having a TCA entry `['ctrl']['delete'] = 'deleted'`, and you have some rows that are `deleted=1`.
-Later, that TCA table is set to be no longer sof-delete-aware by removing the `['ctrl']['delete']` declaration.
+There are further scenarios dbdoctor can not deal with: For example, let's say some extension declares a table soft-delete-aware by having a TCA entry `['ctrl']['delete'] = 'deleted'`, and you have some rows that are `deleted=1`.
+Later, that TCA table is set to be no longer soft-delete-aware by removing the `['ctrl']['delete']` declaration.
 The core database analyzer will then suggest to first rename the `deleted` column to `zzz_deleted_deleted`, and will then allow to remove the column.
-Doing this will effectively push all previously deleted records "live" again, when you missed to remove all `deleted=1` records beforehand, for instance, when you missed using a dedicated sql query that removes `deleted=1` rows before deleting the column.
+Doing this will effectively push all previously deleted records "live", when you missed to remove all affected `deleted=1` records beforehand.
 There are similar scenarios when TCA tables are changed to be no longer workspace-aware, but you still have workspace related records in the table, or when TCA tables are no longer "starttime" / "endtime" aware with having timed records it the table.